Worried About Sea Sickness?

 Smooth Sailing is a ginger drink that many people say works quite well especially to settle your stomach.
 Combining smooth Sailing and Bonine can work well also.
 Wristbands can work for some people but are not generally considered the best remedy.

 Severe sea sickness can be treated by using a combination of both the scopolamine-patch and Bonine and almost never fails.
 But you should check with your doctor.
 The side effect is hunger and more drowsiness.
-(A nice tuna on the end of your rod is a good cure for drowsiness!)
+(A nice tuna on the end of your line is a good cure for drowsiness!)